kerrycobb/BioSeq/README.md

 # BioSeq
+Work In Progress and undergoeing a substantial rewrite on the rewrite branch.

 A library for encoding IUPAC nucleic acid notation as 8 bit unsigned integers for efficient memory utilization and fast operations using bitwise operators.
 Allows parsing and writing of FASTA, FASTQ, SAM, and Phylip formats.